Trice scores 29, No. 9 Wisconsin beats Michigan State 85-76 - WHIZ News

 CLAPS BACK

-Michigan State had fans in the stands for the first time this season, inviting family members from both teams to attend.
+Michigan State had fans in the stands for the first time this season, inviting family members from both teams to attend the game after the state allowed limited spectators at indoor sporting events.

-There were about 50 people in previously empty seats supporting the Spartans.
-The Trice family, which cheered for the Breslin Center’s home team when Travis Trice, D’Mitrik’s older brother, played for Izzo from 2011-15, also attended the game.
+There were about 50 people in previously empty seats supporting the Spartans while the Trice family sat in its own area of the mostly empty arena.

 POLL IMPLICATIONS

-The Badgers will likely move up a little while the Spartans will slip some in the AP Top 25.
+The Badgers will likely move up a little while the Spartans will slip some in The Associated Press college basketball poll.

 UP NEXT